International adoption: United States

-The Intercountry Adoption Act of 2000 incorporated the Hague Convention into national law for children adopted from countries that had signed the Hague Convention.
-Paragraph 97.3 (§97.3) stipulated the requirements for parents, which were similar to those used for domestic adoptions, with additions regarding citizenship, visas, and immigration.
-The law was replaced by the Intercountry Adoption Universal Accreditation Act of 2012, which extended Hague Convention rights to all adoptees, regardless of their country of origin.
-It also governs accreditation, oversight and enforcement for adoption agencies involved in intercountry adoption.
-Prior to the 2000 Act, providers were regulated by state laws and state licensing authorities only, with varying standards in each state.
+The Intercountry Adoption Universal Accreditation Act of 2012 extended the Hague Convention rights to all foreign children adopted by US parents, regardless of their country of origin.
+It also governs accreditation, oversight, and enforcement for adoption agencies involved in intercountry adoption.
+Before the 2000 Act, providers were regulated only by state laws and state licensing authorities, with varying standards in each state.

 Origin countries with limits or bans on adoption to the United States

-Several countries do not accept or only partially accept inter-country adoption requests from the US for certain reasons.
+The following countries do not or only partially accept inter-country adoption requests from the US: